-- Natural persons: In certificates corresponding to natural persons, the identification of the Signatory is made up with their full name and tax ID number. - Legal entities: In certificates corresponding to legal entities, this identification is via their corporate name and tax identification. - Components or devices: The final entity certificates describing components or devices incorporate an identifying name of the machine or service, in addition to the legal entity that owns the service in the organization field "O" of the "CN". - The structure for Subordinate CA, TSU, TSA, OCSP certificates includes at least: - o A descriptive name that identifies the Certification Authority (CN) - The legal entity responsible for the keys (O) - The tax ID number of the organization responsible for the keys (OrganizationIdentifier) - The country where the company responsible for the keys carries out the activity.
-(C) - Depending on the type of certificate, the Secure Server certificate includes the FQDN (Fully Qualified Domain Name) domain on which the organization "O" described in the certificate has ownership and control. - The ROOT certificates have a descriptive name that identifies the Certification Authority and the (O) field contains the name of the organization responsible from the Certification Authority.
+- Natural persons: In certificates corresponding to natural persons, the identification of the Signatory is made up with their full name and tax ID number. - Legal entities: In certificates corresponding to legal entities, this identification is via their corporate name and tax identification. - Components or devices: The final entity certificates describing components or devices incorporate an identifying name of the machine or service, in addition to the legal entity that owns the service in the organisation field "O" of the "CN". - The structure for Subordinate CA, TSU, TSA, OCSP certificates includes at least: - A descriptive name that identifies the Certification Authority (CN) - The legal entity responsible for the keys (O) - The tax ID number of the organisation responsible for the keys (OrganizationIdentifier) - The country where the company responsible for the keys carries out the activity.
+(C) - Depending on the type of certificate, the Secure Server certificate includes the FQDN (Fully Qualified Domain Name) domain on which the organisation "O" described in the certificate has ownership and control.

+The ROOT certificates have a descriptive name that identifies the Certification Authority: